The styling tips Kate Middleton relies on for her signature polished look

-The fit-and-flare shape is a classic Catherine comes back to time and time again.
-Fluting out at the waist, it helps accentuate the curves of her slim frame, as well as drawing attention to her tiny waist.
+The fit-and-flare shape is a classic Kate comes back to time and time again.
+Fluting out at the waist, it helps accentuate the curves of her slim frame, as well as drawing attention to her waist.

 While Kate tends to favour thick, substantial fabrics for her royal engagements, there’s no reason you can’t switch those for lightweight cloths like cotton and satin.

 Putting a modern twist on traditional tailoring, Kate’s pinky-purple skirt suit from Oscar de la Renta has plenty of personality.
-By teaming it with dark tights and black accessories, the bold colour takes centre-stage.
+By teaming it with dark tights and black accessories, the bold color takes centre stage.

 From big blooms to ditsy patterns, there’s no denying the Duchess of Cambridge has a fondness for floral dresses.
 A ready-made outfit in one swoop, all she needs are neutral or co-ordinating accessories to finish off the look.

-While Catherine’s evening outfits tend to be custom made, the Duchess does tend to wear more affordable, high-street pieces for her daytime engagements.
-Unsurprisingly, the Faithful The Brand Dress she wore during a trip to Norfolk in June sold out almost immediately.
+While Kate’s evening outfits tend to be custom made, the Duchess does tend to wear more affordable, high-street pieces for her daytime engagements.

-Catherine’s shirt dress by Emilia Wickstead is a lovely way to make a typically formal style feel more relaxed.
+Kate’s shirt dress is a great way to make a typically formal style feel more relaxed.
 The belted waist and cuffed sleeves stop the print from overwhelming her frame too.
-Follow her lead with a similar frock from H&M.

 We love the rare occasions Catherine gets to dress down, giving us a sneaky peek into the sort of thing she might wear on her day off.